 Charlotte, NC 28202

 The drink selection here is pretty strong, with lots of local breweries to choose from.
-It's a small place with no frills, but that often makes for some of the best sports watch parties, doesn't it?
+It's a small place with no frills, but that often makes for a great place watch sports with other fans.

 04 of 07